microsoft/aed-content-nasa-su20/Learn/rocks-project/2-introduction-to-artifical-intelligence/includes/5-how-to-teach-machines.md

-# How to Teach Computer AI/ What is AI
+# How to Teach Computer Artificial Intelligence

 The job of an AI scientist is to teach machines to do the same 3 steps.
 Below we will walk through each step for machines:

 ### Step 0

-Import the image data and pre-made libraries that help us process images
+Import the image data and pre-made libraries that help us process images.
+We will also have the computer transform the images so they are in a format that it can read.

 1. Import Libraries
 2. Import data